taurose/Unglitch/README.md

 ### The Solution ###
 To my knowledge, there are several possible solutions to fix this.
-One solution could be  to synchronize the threads, so that they won't collect the collision boxes of the same block at the same type, or use two different block objects for client and server.
-However, I wasn't able to find a solution that wouldn't involve lots of code changes; so, for the mod, I decided to rewrite the methods to not call *setBlockBounds* anymore, and instead construct the bounding box object directly with the calculated values.
-In my opinion, this is the cleanest solution.
+One solution could be  to synchronize the threads, so that they won't collect the collision boxes of the same block at the same type, or use two different block (bounds) objects for client and server.
+However, I wasn't able to find a solution that wouldn't involve lots of code changes and refactoring; so, for the mod, I decided to implement [Daniel King's fix](https://docs.google.com/file/d/0B89TxHEJMb4BYXdYQVpNaVZjNW8/edit) for this issue ([source](https://docs.google.com/file/d/0B89TxHEJMb4BYXdYQVpNaVZjNW8/edit)), which fixes all related bugs (possibly at a slight a performance cost).

 ## 2) Floating Point Errors on Entity Load ##